Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-docker.md

     page, and look for the `klaw.clusterapi.url` configuration.
 To use a secure connection, update the URL to HTTPS, for example: `http://localhost:9343`

-3. Or if using a windows or linux machine ensure you update the url to use the container name, for example: `http://klaw-cluster-api:9343`
+3. Or if using a Windows or Linux machine ensure you update the URL to use the container name, for example: `http://klaw-cluster-api:9343`

 4. Click **Test connection**.